Man Down Alarm

 Man down (worker down) systems are calibrated with detection algorithms to automatically detect movement, or a lack of movement.
 Using a worker’s own mobile phone technology (iPhone or Android) the integrated Man Down feature can be set to a period of time between 3 minutes – 1 hour by the worker.
 If there has been no movement within that time frame an alarm will sound.
 This alarm allows the worker to check in and verify they are fine (avoiding any false alarms.)
 If the worker does not respond to the alarm, then an alert is sent to their supervisor saying there has been no movement.

-The best Man Down systems provide real-time monitoring, so managers have access to information about incidents as they happen.
+The best Man Down (worker down) systems provide real-time monitoring, so managers have access to information about incidents as they happen.
 As a result, managers can act immediately to ensure safety procedures are followed.
-The automatic detection element helps reduce workplace stress as it provides remote workers with confidence knowing their colleagues will respond quickly to their exact location if needed.
+The automatic detection element helps reduce workplace stress as it provides remote workers with confidence knowing their colleagues can respond quickly to their exact location if needed.

 Which Industries have the Highest Rate of Workplace Fatalities?